GentryGibson/my-digital-garden/_pages/index.md

 permalink: /
 ---

-# Welcome! 🌱
+# Land Ho! 🏴‍☠️

-This is my digital garden.
+Welcome to my digital cove (or garden for ye landlubbers).
 Feel free to look around.

 > 🧭 How to navigate: Click on a hub under Hub Worlds to get an index view of notes sorted by its category.